gergf/SmartRoad/README.md

 ### Synopsis

 This project tries to simulate a SmartRoad environment based on IoT.
-It uses MQTT broker to handle the communication among the different objects, and PAHO as MQTT client.
-The structure of the messages has been builded using JSON format.
+It uses Mosquitto as broker to handle the communication among the different objects (devices), and PAHO as MQTT Java client.
+The structure of the messages has been builded following the JSON format.

 ### Dependencies